When I hit ‘post’ on this article 23 years ago to the second I broke my neck. 276 months. 1200 weeks.

 Would I go back in time and change that moment?

-Over the past 23 years I’ve not only been asked the question repeatedly, but I’ve pondered it many times myself.
+Over the past 23 years I’ve been asked the question repeatedly.
+I’ve pondered it many times myself.
 Most of the time I come up with the same answer, and tonight’s no different.

 We have a tendency to see any alternative as an improvement to where we are currently, but the reality is quite different.